Lieutenant governor (United States): Duties in most states

 Generally, the lieutenant governor is the state's highest officer following the governor and assumes the role when the governor is out of state or incapacitated.
 The lieutenant governor also becomes the governor should the governor die, resign or be removed from office.

-The lieutenant governor is also frequently the presiding officer of the upper house of the state legislature, similar to the vice president of the United States.
+The lieutenant governor is also frequently the president of the upper house of the state legislature, similar to the vice president of the United States.
+More than half of the lieutenant governors preside over their state senate, though others typically only do so ceremonially while a president pro tem or other leader controls the floor agenda.
 Lieutenant governors are the only officials with specific duties and powers in two branches of state government: the executive and legislative branches.
-More than half of the NLGA members preside over their state senate.
 Most pursue legislative initiatives; many testify locally and in Washington D.C. in various capacities; some serve on the governors' cabinets, while others maintain varied portfolios of duties.
 In many states, the duties of lieutenant governor are increased by legislation to include the lieutenant governor on state boards, commissions and task forces.

+Lieutenant governors are members of the National Lieutenant Governors Association.

 Other duties

 Since Alaska, Hawaii and Utah do not have a Secretary of State, the lieutenant governor performs the duties generally granted to that office.
 In New Jersey, the governor must appoint the lieutenant governor to head a cabinet-level department or administrative agency within the state government's executive branch—but not to the post of state attorney general.
-The lieutenant governor of Texas plays an active role as presiding officer of the State Senate and is often rumored to be more powerful than the state's governor.
+The lieutenant governor of Texas plays an active role as presiding officer of the State Senate and is sometimes debated to be more powerful than the state's governor.

+Diversity

+In the 18 states where gubernatorial candidates select a lieutenant governor to be their running mates, the candidates may be more likely to choose someone of a different gender or race in order to balance a ticket.
+This has resulted in greater diversity in lieutenant governors, giving them a prime position to later become governor by succession or election.
+Eighty percent of Democratic lieutenant governors in 2024 are women or people of color.